gbif/data-blog/content/post/2020-12-08-typical-user-gbif-data-cleaning.md

   options: ''
 ---

-> Post was updated on April 20 2022 to accommodate changes to establishmentMeans vocabulary.
+> Post was updated on April 20 2022 to accommodate changes to dwc:establishmentMeans vocabulary handling.

 Here I present a **checklist** for filtering **GBIF downloads**.